Skip to content

 Future-Proofing Your Build

-Matching Generations for Longevity
+Matching Components for Longevity

 Pair parts from similar tiers.
 An RTX 4070 pairs naturally with a Ryzen 5 7600X or i5-13600K.
-Jumping two tiers apart (budget CPU with flagship GPU) creates an immediate imbalance that worsens as games become more demanding.
-Current-gen CPUs from AMD Ryzen 7000 and Intel 13th/14th gen offer enough single-threaded speed to stay relevant for several years.
+Jumping two tiers apart (budget chip with flagship GPU) creates an immediate imbalance that worsens as games become more demanding.
+Current-gen options from AMD Ryzen 7000 and Intel 13th/14th gen offer enough single-threaded speed to stay relevant for several years.
 Older platforms like AM4 or LGA 1200 are reaching the end of their useful pairing range with new GPUs.

 Budget-Friendly Balanced Builds